• Home

 The bank predicts higher electricity prices will boost core inflation by 0.1% in both 2026 and 2027, and by 0.05% in 2028, with the greatest fraction of that uptick coming from medical and food services.
 New vehicles and clothing will also see higher prices as an indirect result of higher utility bills, according to the note.

-Though the impact may seem small, Goldman Sachs saw a ripple effect on consumer spending and U.S. GDP, with greater electricity prices causing a 0.2% drag on consumer spending growth because of lowered disposable income, and, by extension, a 0.1% drag on GDP growth in 2026 to 2027.
+Though the impact may seem small, Goldman Sachs saw a ripple effect on consumer spending and U.S. GDP, with greater electricity prices causing a 0.2% drag on consumer spending growth because of lowered disposable income, and by extension, a 0.1% drag on GDP growth in 2026 to 2027.
 Goldman Sachs estimated the productivity gains from AI would effectively wipe out any hit to GDP growth related to the effects of greater electricity costs.

 How the middle class became burdened with data center expansion

-Following the approval of these contracts, construction begins swiftly, increasing demand for not just electricity, but raw materials and labor.
+Following approval of these contracts, construction begins swiftly, increasing demand for not just electricity, but raw materials and labor.
 With supply stretched, these resources become more precious, and more expensive, for other businesses in the areas surrounding data center construction, according to Fordham University economics professor Marc Conte.

-“The urgency with which they’re trying to engage in this massive expansion, that also is going to be inflationary,” Conte told Fortune, “Because they’re willing to pay well above current price to get something done sooner, and so that can trickle down.”
+“The urgency with which they’re trying to engage in this massive expansion, that also is going to be inflationary,” Conte told Fortune, “because they’re willing to pay well above current price to get something done sooner, and so that can trickle down.”

 Conte likens the rapid data center expansion to a city’s decision to build a new sports stadium.
 While the payoff potential could be an economic boon, the sacrifices needed to finance the undertaking are not without risk to an area’s millions of residents.